Tylastin/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving and  recovering from the left and right sides of the road.
-For both of these cases images from all three cameras were used (angle correction factor applied in preprocessing).
+I used a combination of center lane driving and  smooth turning.
+For both of these cases images from all three cameras were used (with an angle correction factor applied in preprocessing) to enable the model to learn to recover after veering off the center.

 For details about how I created the training data, see the next section.